AlvinMugambi/Questioner/README.md

 **Additional feature**

-    A user can reset their password in case the forget
+    A user can reset their password in case they forget

 **Pre-requisites**